Skip to main content Skip to footer

 IT operations are constantly evolving, and so is the technology that powers them.
 That’s why investing in training and skill development for your team is one of the smartest moves you can make.
 Whether introducing new tools, updating your team on the latest security protocols, or equipping them to handle emerging IT challenges, regular training puts your team ahead of the curve.

 One of the most recent additions to the ITOM landscape is none other than artificial intelligence.
-IT professionals are leading the charge with AI adoption, with 86% tech employees already using the technology in their workflows.
-And it’s the perfect sector for AI to thrive.
+IT professionals are leading the charge with AI adoption — 86% of tech employees already use the technology in their workflows, making it the perfect sector for AI to thrive.

-For example, an IBM report finds that organizations report $1.9 million in cost savings when using AI in IT security, compared to those who don’t.
-A word of warning, though: take care to implement AI governance policies.
-97% of companies that admit suffering an AI-related security incident didn’t have adequate AI access controls in place.
-Assaf Elovic Head of AI at monday.com assets,
+For example, an IBM report finds that organizations save $1.9 million when using AI in IT security, compared to those that don’t.
+Assaf Elovic Head of AI at monday.com attests to the importance of committing to AI adoption.

 The risk of falling behind in the AI race is much greater than the security risks that are holding companies back.

-- Predictive maintenance: AI-powered systems monitor servers, networks, and hardware for signs of wear or failure.
-Predicting required maintenance means AI reduces the risk of system failures.
+• Predictive maintenance: AI-powered systems monitor servers, networks, and hardware for signs of wear or failure.
+By predicting required maintenance before breakdowns occur, AIOps reduces the risk of unplanned outages and extends infrastructure lifespan.

-- Resource allocation: AI optimizes resource management by automatically adjusting workloads based on system demands, so your IT resources are used efficiently without manual input.
+• Resource allocation optimization: AI optimizes resource management by automatically adjusting workloads based on system demands, so your IT resources are used efficiently without manual input.

 IT operations management is too complex to rely on manual processes or disconnected tools.
 To keep everything running smoothly, you need a platform that brings it all together. monday service is that platform.
 It connects every part of your organization, offering unmatched ease of use, no-code customizability, and powerful AI-driven automation.